SteveUpton/steveupton.github.io/source/_posts/2015-04-05-ybtracking-vs-google.md

 <iframe width='100%' height='520' frameborder='0' src='http://steveupton.cartodb.com/viz/00fbf57c-db93-11e4-a11d-0e9d821ea90d/embed_map?center=[40.415,-3.70]&zoom=15' allowfullscreen webkitallowfullscreen mozallowfullscreen oallowfullscreen msallowfullscreen></iframe>

 Both trackers failed to register my trip from Paris to Madrid, though Google did capture my 2 hour stop in Barcelona where I used McDonalds for the only thing they're good for - free toilets and Wifi.
-Similar story to Paris here, with Google edging out slightly as it grabbed my position indoors on a few occasions.
+Similar story to Paris here, with Google edging out slightly as it grabbed my position indoors on a few occasions, such as in my hostel, which you can clearly see on the Google track.

 ## Morocco